abshah/ibworkshop2025/Part1.md

 These tools will be available after activating the conda environment with `conda activate denbi` (covered in Section 2).

 **Note**: This workshop uses SimpleVM, which is a simplified interface for the de.NBI Cloud.
-The full OpenStack Horizon interface mentioned in some documentation provides more advanced features but is not required for this workshop.
+The full OpenStack Horizon interface more advanced features but is not required for this workshop.

 ## 1.5 Select the *ib2025workshop1* project